 - While on trails, warn other users of your presence before you pass, and step aside to let others pass.
 Signal your presence with your voice, bell or horn.

-Based on two daily visual inspections, park rangers are noting the volume of visitors at nine of our most popular City parks to let you know if there is low, moderate or high traffic.
+Want to know if you should visit your favorite park today?
+Based on two daily visual inspections, park rangers are noting the volume of visitors at popular City parks.
 If the park is experiencing high traffic, check out a different spot, or perhaps opt to get some fresh air in your neighborhood that day.
 Generally, these popular parks and trails are least busy early in the morning or later in the day.
 This data is available at www.healthyparks.co(link is external).
 Thank you for doing your part to reduce the strain on our favorite places.
 We are all in this together.

 Woodland Park, Parks and Recreation